 9. Parc Güell

-Tip: This place is huge so keep a careful eye on your watch.
+ⓘ PRO TIP: Parc Guell is huge, so keep a careful eye on your watch.
 This is especially important if you have a ticket to see Sagrada Família at a specific time.
 It will take about 30 minutes to get to Sagrada Familia from here by Metro.

-9. Sagrada Família
+9. La Sagrada Família

 Construction started in 1882 and by the time Gaudí was killed by a tram in 1926, less than a quarter of the project was complete.

-Construction was interrupted by the Spanish Civil War and resumed in the 1950s.
+The Spanish Civil War in the 1930s interrupted construction, and building resumed in the 1950s.

-The construction relied on private donations and ticket sales so its building progress has been extremely slow.
-In October, 2015, the breathtaking cathedral began its final phase, erecting six immense towers that will make it Europe’s tallest religious building.
+The cathedral’s construction relies on private donations and ticket sales, so its building progress has been extremely slow.
+But the breathtaking cathedral finally entered its final phase in October, 2015, when they began erecting six immense towers that will make it Europe’s tallest religious building.
 They hope to complete it by 2026, the 100th anniversary of Gaudí’s death.

 Interesting fact: Gaudí is buried in the cathedral; his tomb can be viewed in the downstairs crypt.

-Tip: There are likely to be fewer crowds in early morning and late afternoon.
-These times offer an additional bonus: The low hanging sun will be shining through the cathedral’s stunning stained glass windows and will cast brilliant colors upon everything inside.
+We planned this for later in the day, because there are likely to be fewer crowds in the late afternoon.
+As an additional bonus, the low-hanging sun will be lower at this time of day. shining through the cathedral’s stunning stained-glass windows and will cast brilliant colors upon everything inside.

 10. Mirador de Colom

 It is a 60-meter-high tribute to Christopher Columbus, who was funded by Spanish royalty (Ferdinand and Isabella) and chose to disembark at the port of Barcelona when he returned from his voyage to America.